 The opsix will start shipping in December priced at $799 USD.

-Korg has also announced its new music workstation NAUTILUS, pushing the boundaries of what a performance synth and workstation is capable of with nine dedicated sound engines to realistically reproduce sounds such as pianos, electric pianos, organs and more.
+Korg has also announced a new music workstation that pushing the boundaries of what a performance synth and workstation is capable of with nine dedicated sound engines to realistically reproduce sounds such as pianos, electric pianos, organs and more.

 With the power of nine engines to drive a new approach to sounds, plentiful sampling, audio recording, effects, and processing power, there is simply no other synth that delivers more to explore sonically, with the workflow to get you there faster than ever.